 The interconnectedness index is a measure of the shift in mindset.
 It is the exact evaluation of the diversion from linear to circular thinking.
 The essential belief in this system is that everything is vitally interconnected.
 Here, interconnectedness is referred to in a biological way rather than a strictly physical context.
 The system implies that every entity relies on a foreign entity for its survival.
 Food, air and water; are all essential for the survival of organic beings.

 Similarly, trees need carbon dioxide and sunlight to be able to carry out photosynthesis which is an essential life process for them.
 This complex symbiotic relationship essentially gives birth to the idea of interconnectedness.

 Therefore the ”interconnectedness” view postulates that we can shift our view of the world from a straightforward, linear and simple view to a more interdependent, chaotic and evolving view.
-If you have been looking for CMI Level 7 assignment help through guided sessions, My Assignment Services can provide you with comprehensive academic guidance to help you understand the profundities of the subject in a practical context.
+If you have been looking for CMI Level 7 assignment help, My Assignment Services can provide you with comprehensive academic guidance to help you understand the profundities of the subject in a practical context.

 The process of synthesis, in the strict sense of the term, refers to the combination or amalgamation of two or more things to give rise to something new.
 In the context of system thinking, synthesis is an antithesis to analysis.
 Whereas analysis is concerned with breaking up bigger problems into smaller and more manageable components, synthesis focuses on doing the opposite.